 Prevent runaway chi:

-Just as an entryway mirror can reflect and release the positive Chi, keeping the back door or any window parallel to the front door open, can cause the positive Chi to escape and leave the house.
+Just as an entryway mirror can reflect and release the positive Chi, keeping the back door or any window parallel to the front door open can cause the positive Chi to escape and leave the house.
 This is called runaway chi and it is important to be mindful of it when practicing Feng shui for home improvement.

 Keep hallways and corridors bright:

 Hallways and corridors in your home represent the arteries of your heart.
 Like the heart is connected to everything else in the body, a hallway is connected to the whole of the house.
 Keep the hallways well lit and decorate it to bring in color.
-Including rugs and mirrors to your hallway to reflect good energy are also some good Feng shui tips to incorporate.
+Including rugs and mirrors in your hallway to reflect good energy are also some good Feng shui tips to incorporate.